duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

   `return` in angular constructor functions
 * conditional ternary (triple) operator in `? : ` can be used with `if then else`
-* [loops](http://coffeescript.org/#loops) are simiral to ruby, and it's better than angular `forEach` since we can `break` from the loop.
+* [loops](http://coffeescript.org/#loops) are simiral to ruby, and it's better than ES5 `forEach` since we can `break` from the loop.
 For example find by objectId in array carts:

   ~~~